sandyk47/plane-n-simple/README.md

 ## Utility

-The $PLNS token will be the native currency for all transactions on the PlaneSimple Marketplace
+The $PLNS token will be the native currency for all transactions on the PlaneSimple Marketplace.

 	* Owners must use $PLNS to register aircraft and pay a listing fee.
 	* Operators must purchase $PLNS to pay their leasing costs to the aircraft owner.

 $PLNS can be purchased through our initial crowdsale at a rate of .001ETH per PlaneToken.